Rednight972/FGS-World-Rebalance/README.md

 Zorya Station was build by *G.C.
 Metals & Cryogenics* in conjunction with *Emerling-Voss Minerals*

-This is the home of everything **Ore & Ingot related** You can also sell grids here for space cash
+This is the home of everything **Ore & Ingot related** You can also sell grids here for space cash and buy basic ships there

 ## Hotspots
 ### Lutecia Hot spot: Uranium cluster